France holds parliamentary election in vital test for Macron

 The two-round voting system is complex and not proportionate to the nationwide support for a party.
 Lawmakers are elected by district.

-The parliamentary election is traditionally a difficult race for the French far-right’s candidates.
-Rivals from other parties tend to coordinate or step aside to boost chances of the far-right candidates’ opponents in the second round.

-The party led by Marine Le Pen, runnerup to Macron in the presidential election, the National Rally hopes to do better than five years ago, when it won eight seats.
+Le Pen’s far-right National Rally hopes to do better than five years ago, when it won eight seats.
 With at least 15 seats, the far right would be allowed to form a parliamentary group and gain greater powers at the assembly.

-Le Pen herself is candidate for reelection in her stronghold of Henin-Beaumont, in northern France, where she cast her ballot with a beaming smile.
+Le Pen herself is a candidate for reelection in her stronghold of Henin-Beaumont, in northern France, where she cast her ballot Sunday.

+Outside a voting station in a working-class district of Paris, voters debated whether to support Macron’s party for the sake of smooth governance and keeping out extremist views, or to back his opponents to ensure that more political perspectives are heard.

+“When you have a parliament that’s not completely in line with the government, that enables more interesting conversations and discussions,” said Dominique Debarre, retired scientist.
+“But on the other hand, cohabitation is always in some way the sign of a failure.”

-Voters are also casting ballots in France’s overseas territories.
+Voters were also casting ballots in France’s overseas territories.
 Final polling stations close at 8 p.m.
-(1800 GMT), with initial polling agency projections soon afterward.
+(1800 GMT) with initial polling agency projections soon afterward.

 Jeffrey Schaeffer in Paris, Daniel Cole in Marseille and Alex Turnbull in Le Touquet, France contributed.